return42/sphkerneldoc/linux_src_doc/drivers/i2c/busses/i2c-cadence_c.rst

 ------

-NOTIFY_STOP if the rate change should be aborted, NOTIFY_OK to acknowedge the change, NOTIFY_DONE if the notification is considered irrelevant.
+NOTIFY_STOP if the rate change should be aborted, NOTIFY_OK to acknowledge the change, NOTIFY_DONE if the notification is considered irrelevant.

 .. _`cdns_i2c_runtime_suspend`: